StarRocks/starrocks/docs/loading/Loading_data_template.md

 USE project;
 ```

 Create a table.
-This schema matches a sample dataset that you can load from a StarRocks S3 bucket.
+This schema matches a sample dataset in an S3 bucket hosted in a StarRocks account.

 ```SQL
 DROP TABLE IF EXISTS user_behavior;